 Examination staff's technical qualifications are maintained and monitored regularly by management.
 This is accomplished through Personal Learning Plans (PLP).
 PLPs are created by each employee and reviewed by supervisors twice yearly.
-There is a minimum level of training each employee is required to take during a year, this includes mandatory courses as well as employee directed personal and professional development.
+There is a minimum levelseries of mandatory ef-training courses each employee is required to take during a year, this includes mandatory courses additionally, employees can take extra courses for as well as employee directed personal and professional development.
 Additionally, regular attendance at conferences and tradeshows related to an examiner's technical field is supported and encouraged by management.

 While Patent Branch accepts both French and English patent applications, the French applications represent only 3-4% of our PCT applications.
 Currently 10-15% of examiners possess bilingual capabilities.
 The current levels and training of examination staff is more than sufficient to deal with the flow of International Applications.

-Additionally, patent examination is supported by the Patent Administrative Policy, Classification and International Affairs division.
+Additionally, patent examination is supported by the Patent Policy and International Affairs Patent Administrative Policy, Classification and International Affairs division.
 This division is summarized below: